theolivenbaum/resin/README.md

 Resin is a modern information retrieval system, a document based search engine library and framework, and a Lucene clone.

-## Fast fuzzy scan

-Resin indexing is currently 30% slower than the latest .Net version of Lucene.
-That's being sorted next.
-On the other hand fuzzy querying is 12% faster than that Lucene version when querying an index weighting 2M English Wikimedia documents, on a machine able to run 4 threads in parallel.
-More about the test [here](https://github.com/kreeben/resin/wiki/Lucene.Net-and-Resin's-querying-performance-benchmarked).

 ## Documentation

 ##A document.